 Dave Johnston points out “What could be more pure than making your own music.”
 Yonder’s sound cannot be classified purely as “bluegrass” or “string music” but rather it’s an original sound created from “looking at music from [their] own experiences and doing the best job possible.”
 The band continues to play by their own rules on their new record The Show.

-The Colorado-based foursome has crisscrossed the country over the past eleven years playing such varied settings as festivals, rock clubs, Red Rocks Amphitheater in the band’s home state, and recently the Democratic National Convention in Denver at Mile High Stadium opening for Barack Obama.
+The Colorado-based band has crisscrossed the country over the past fifteen years playing such varied settings as festivals, rock clubs, Red Rocks Amphitheater in the band’s home state, and recently the Democratic National Convention in Denver at Mile High Stadium opening for Barack Obama.
 Their loyal fanbase has been built from this diverse setting of music venues as fans latched on to their genre-defying original sound.